GSA/digitalgov.gov/content/posts/2015-03-23-web-metadata-publishing-using-xml.md

   * **Client-side XSLT** is supported by all major browsers, but not by some mobile browsers.
 There is considerable discussion about the future of XSLT browser support.
 For us, it was a quick open source solution that seems to be working.
 We may move to server-side XSLT in the near future so that the XML is rendered as HTML at the server instead of at the client.
   * **XML design.** Our data design could have been better, and we are not validating against a schema, as is a best practice.
 However, getting our feet wet with XML has changed how we look at Web publishing and opened up new possibilities for data publishing.

-_For more on the benefits of structured data, see the [Open and Structured Content Models Project]({{< relref "where-to-start-with-structured-data-and-content.md" >}}), will be held on March 31st at 2 p.m.
+_For more on the benefits of structured data, see the [Open and Structured Content Models Project](http://gsa.github.io/Open-And-Structured-Content-Models).
+An upcoming DigitalGov University webinar, [Where to Start with Structured Data and Content](https://www.WHATEVER/event/where-to-start-with-structured-data-and-content/), will be held on March 31st at 2 p.m.
 EST._

 _**Bob Rand** is a Web developer for the U.S. Securities and Exchange Commission._